-The Village of Park Forest continues to support the need for legislation to change the way schools are funded in Illinois by placing more burden on the state income tax and reducing reliance on the local property tax.
-The Village also believes that the State Board of Education and the State of Illinois needs to review and revise the system for student funding of Charter Schools.
+The Village of Park Forest continues to support the need for legislation to change how schools are funded in Illinois by placing more burden on the state income tax and reducing reliance on the local property tax.
+The Village also believes that the State Board of Education and the State of Illinois need to review and revise the system for student funding of Charter Schools.

 Sales Tax Revenue Sharing (State)